00 · the instrument

 What Zetsu will never do.

 No public map.
 Your route is never plotted on the internet.
-There is no shared layer.
-There is no heatmap.
+No shared layer.
+No heatmap.

 No tracking pixels.
 Zetsu phones home for nothing.
 Anonymous build telemetry can be turned off in settings.

 No upsell.
-One purchase.
-No subscription tiers gating fundamentals.
+No drip campaigns.
+No tiers gating fundamentals.
 The proof system is the product.

 Quiet runners,